Reasonable Effectiveness of Random Weighting: A Litmus Test for Multi-Task Learning: Additional Experimental Results

-We use the same configuration for both Office-31 and Office-Home datasets.
-Specifically, the ResNet-18 network pretrained on the ImageNet dataset is used as a sharing backbone among tasks and a fully connected layer is applied as a task-specific output layer for each task.
+\paragraph{Implementation details.} We use the same configuration for the Office-31 and Office-Home datasets.
+Specifically, the ResNet-18 network pre-trained on the ImageNet dataset is used as a shared backbone among tasks and a fully connected layer is applied as a task-specific output layer for each task.
 All the input images are resized to $224\times 224$.
-We use the Adam optimizer with the learning rate as $10^{-3}$ and set the batch size to 64 for training.
-The cross-entropy loss is applied for all tasks of both two datasets.
+We use the Adam optimizer with the learning rate as $10^{-4}$ and the weight decay as $10^{-5}$ and set the batch size to 128 for training.
+The cross-entropy loss is used for all tasks in both datasets.

-\paragraph{Results} According to the results on Office-31 and Office-Home datasets shown in Table~\ref{tbl:mtl-officehome}, it is noticeable that RLW with six different types of distributions outperforms EW on both datasets.
-In addition, the RLW method performs better than most baseline methods.
-Moreover, the RLW method with the constrained Bernoulli distribution achieves the best average classification accuracy on both Office-31 and Office-Home datasets, and this strategy achieve 100\% accuracy on the DSLR domain in the Office-31 dataset.
+\paragraph{Results.} According to the results shown in Table~\ref{tbl:mtl-officehome}, we can see both the RLW and RGW strategies outperform the EW method on both two datasets in terms of the average classification accuracy over tasks, which implies the effectiveness of the RW methods.
+Moreover, the RGW method achieves the best performance (92.55\% and 78.07\% in term of the average accuracy) over all baselines on the Office-31 and Office-Home datasets, respectively.